 Is the animal on council land?

-- Just complete the report a dead animal form and Council will action the request within 1 business day if lodged between Monday – Friday 7.30am – 3.30pm.
+- Just complete the report a dead animal form and Council will action the request within 1 business day if lodged between Monday to Friday from 7:30am to 3:30pm.

 Is the animal on any other (non-council) land?

 We do not own and/or are not responsible for maintaining assets such as:

 For any URGENT requests relating to safety, please contact our Customer Service team on 02 4645 4000.
 If you are calling outside of business hours, you will be redirected to our after hours call service and required to follow the prompts.

 What do I do with an injured animal?